 Pre-recorded virtual sessions are perfect when you’re delivering one-way content.
 You can’t react to your clients but what a pre-recorded workout class does mean is that you can be really precise.
 You can record your content and use simple editing software to edit and refine your content so that when it’s made available to your clients it is perfect.
 So if you teaching something that requires real precision this might be the way to go.

 There is also the time and efficiency benefit of creating a pre-recorded session.
 Once you’ve done it you can make it available and it can be used (and sold) multiple times.
 So if you are teaching a course and you want clients to be able to consume the content in their own time, this might be the way to go.

 Suggested editing suites:

-This solution means that you deliver your classes in real-time over the internet to an invited audience who can join in from wherever they are.
+This solution means that you deliver live classes over the internet to an invited audience who can join in from wherever they are.

 These virtual classes can be one way: whereby you get on with delivering the exercise and your clients follow your instructions.
 You can also set up two-way online sessions where your client or clients turn on their cameras and you can provide real-time feedback.

 You’ll need a booking system for virtual fitness classes.
 Because you can’t run the register or take payment in person, online payments are going to be necessary.
 For some exercise businesses, this might mean using a gym booking software for the first time.